 It is possible to get a mortgage after an IVA.
-If the record is no longer on your credit file and you get the right advice a few high street lenders may now work with you.
+If the record is no longer on your credit file and you get the right advice, some high street lenders may now work with you.

 Jump to article content: